 Down by the river, you’ll find Paseo de Cristóbal Colón, home to a strip of more sophisticated, modern late bars, perfect to enjoy a mixed drink in Seville.
 From clocking off time on Friday onwards, this weekend hotspot is hugely popular with locals looking to blow off some steam after a long working week, gin tonic in hand.

-Head to the super trendy MKC or local favorite Boga and make sure and try the local specialty gin, Puerto de Indias, a pink gin distilled in Seville.
+Head to local favorite Boga and make sure and try the local specialty gin, Puerto de Indias, a pink gin distilled in Seville.
 If you’re looking to extend your night, nearby, three-floor nightclub Uthopia (Plaza de la Legión) has different styles of music on each floor, just make sure not to leave it too late– the queue is known to be enormous at the weekends.

 Bilindo is one of the popular summer terraces on Paseo de las Delicias to enjoy the long summer nights!Photo Credit: Psicologia Morelia

 Paseo de las Delicias

 In the summer months, a string of amazing terrace bars and nightclubs open up down the riverside, past the Torre del Oro and onto Paseo de las Delicias.
 With great music, lively atmosphere and open air surroundings, these are great places to party in Seville while enjoying the light summer breeze after the sun goes down.

 For a starter drink, head to Chile or Muelle New York, late bars loaded with smartly-dressed locals downing copas of rum and cokes, before hitting the terrazas.
 Alfonso is typically very popular with students and often has themed, Erasmus nights geared towards the international crowd, but terraces like Libano and Bilindo tend to be a slightly older, more local crowd, so there is a terrace for everyone!